 top of page

-As a lifelong educator and researcher, my goal is to bring stories to life in a style that is true to both the history and spirit of the events.
+As a lifelong educator, my goal is to bring stories to life in a style that is true to both the history and spirit of the events.

 bottom of page